quantum-kite/kite/README.md

 New functionalities in v1.1:

-* Twisted boundary conditions for arbitrary lattice models
+* Special features: Twisted boundary conditions for arbitrary lattice models
+* Special features: customized on-site potential landscapes
+* Special features: automated magnetic field in 3D cubic systems

 For further details on the algorithms and the implementation please refer to S. M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].

 ## Getting Started

-For understanding the main functionalities, how to set up a TB model and disorder and evaluate the **KITE** target functions, please check the tutorial [Getting Started](https://quantum-kite.com/category/getting-started/).
+For installation instructions and an overview of the main functionalities of **KITE**, please refer the documentation online [Getting Started](https://quantum-kite.com/category/getting-started/).
-More advanced calculations are explained in [Examples](https://quantum-kite.com/category/examples/).
+Advanced examples are explained in [Examples](https://quantum-kite.com/category/examples/).
 After downloading the repository, you can find a copy of the tutorial scripts under the examples folder.

 ### Prerequisites

-Before installing the code, following prerequisites need to be satisfied:
+Before installing the core components, KITEx and KITE-tools, the following prerequisites need to be satisfied:

 * Eigen3